TelerikAcademy/HTML/Topics/04. HTML-Forms-and-Frames/README.md

   - Radio buttons are **checked**
 - Labels are
   - Both a **usability** and **accessibility** feature
-  - Required in to pass accessibility validation
+  - Required to pass accessibility validation

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true, style:'font-size: 42px' } -->